OpenLocalizationTestOrg/azure-docs-pr-test.hu-HU/articles/virtual-network/virtual-networks-sample-app.md

       <form id="frmMain" runat="server">
         <div>
           <h1>Looks like you made it!</h1>
-          This is a page from hello inside (a web server on a private network),<br />
+          This is a page from the inside (a web server on a private network),<br />
-          and it is making its way toohello outside!
-(If you are viewing this from hello internet)<br />
+          and it is making its way to the outside!
+(If you are viewing this from the internet)<br />
           <br />
-          hello following sections show:
+          The following sections show:
           <ul style="margin-top: 0px;">
             <li> Local Server Time - Shows if this page is or isnt cached anywhere</li>
-            <li> File Output - Shows that hello web server is reaching AppVM01 on hello backend subnet and successfully returning content</li>
+            <li> File Output - Shows that the web server is reaching AppVM01 on the backend subnet and successfully returning content</li>
-            <li> Image from hello Internet - Doesnt really show anything, but it made me happy toosee this when hello app worked</li>
+            <li> Image from the Internet - Doesnt really show anything, but it made me happy to see this when the app worked</li>
           </ul>
           <div style="border: 2px solid #8AC007; border-radius: 25px; padding: 20px; margin: 10px; width: 650px;">
             <b>Local Web Server Time</b>: <asp:Label runat="server" ID="lblTime" /></div>
           <div style="border: 2px solid #8AC007; border-radius: 25px; padding: 20px; margin: 10px; width: 650px;">
             <b>File Output from AppVM01</b>: <asp:Label runat="server" ID="lblOutput" /></div>
           <div style="border: 2px solid #8AC007; border-radius: 25px; padding: 20px; margin: 10px; width: 650px;">
-            <b>Image File Linked from hello Internet</b>:<br />
+            <b>Image File Linked from the Internet</b>:<br />
             <br />
             <img src="http://sd.keepcalm-o-matic.co.uk/i/keep-calm-you-made-it-7.png" alt="You made it!" width="150" length="175"/></div>
         </div>